This post may contain affiliate links, please see our policy for details.

 Next, I used the utility knife to cut out the top of the pumpkin.
 I went around the top a few times with the knife, and then I used a screw driver to loosen it up.
 I was able to pull the top out rather easily.

 After I removed the top, I could see that the pumpkin was filled with styrofoam beads.
 I emptied some of them into the trash and inserted the small mason jar into the hole.

 All that was left to do was to add my flowers.
-A few weeks ago, I planted a couple of hydrangea in my front flowerbeds and still had some beautiful flowers.
+A few weeks ago, I planted a couple of hydrangea in my front flowerbeds and it still had some beautiful flowers.
 I just cut some off and added them to my faux pumpkin vase along with a little water.

 I love how it turned out!

 My husband even thought it was a real pumpkin.
 When I asked him to carry it inside for me so I could clean up my mess, he couldn’t believe that it I used a faux pumpkin.
 Then again, he also thought that I had just glued the flowers to the top of the pumpkin.

 Quick and easy and, might I add… free.
 I already had all my supplies so all it cost me was about 10 minutes of my time.